xsf/xmpp-providers-website/content/faq.md

 ### HTTP Upload

-{{< external-link text="XEP-0363 HTTP File Upload" url="https://xmpp.org/extensions/xep-0363.html" >}} is a standard for sharing files between you and others.
+[XEP-0363 HTTP File Upload](https://xmpp.org/extensions/xep-0363.html) is a standard for sharing files between you and others.

 ### Server-to-Server